Card Access Security

 USING OUR CARD ACCESS SYSTEM

 The Department of Residence Life offers increased residence hall security through the use of the Bearkat OneCard system.
 Residence hall exterior doors are locked 24 hours a day after move-in.
-Each of the main doors is equipped with a card reader and, by sliding the magnetic stripe on the back of your ID card through the reader, you will gain access to your hall.
+Each of the main doors is equipped with a card reader.
+Access is granted to your ASSIGNED hall by tapping or swiping the magnetic strip on the card reader.
 Only the residents of your hall are coded for access to your hall; therefore, it is important not to admit non-residents without an escort, doing so may result in disciplinary action.
-This system offers better security because if you lose your ID it can be instantly deactivated so that no one else can use it.
+This system offers better security because if you lose your Bearkat OneCard it can be instantly deactivated so that no one else can use it.
 Some other features of this system and related security policies are:

 1. Should any card that is not authorized to access that particular hall be used in the reader, the system will identify the ID number, record the unauthorized attempt, and deny access.